Stool233/logseq-store/pages/Mathematics for Computer Science.md

 				- Lemma: A rule is sound iff AND{Antecedents} IMPLIES Conclusion is valid.
 		- The Logic of Propositions
 			- power point
-			-
+			- Proving Validity
+				- Instead of truth tables, can try to prove valid formulas symbolically using axioms and deduction rules -
 -
 - Teaching Materials